 - Tapping pipeline under pressure

-- Conducting leakage survey
+- Conducting a leakage survey

 - Joining pipe for maintenance

 - Inspecting critical valves

 - Inspecting for atmospheric corrosion

 - Inspecting the condition of the exposed pipe or pipe coating

 - Installing/replacing an anode or test station